 The Taft-Hartley Act reserved the rights of labor unions to organize and bargain collectively, but also outlawed closed shops, giving workers the right to decline to join a union.
 It permitted union shops only if a majority of employees voted for it.
 It further gave the President the authority to appoint a board of inquiry to investigate labor disputes or ask the Attorney General for a federal injunction if it appears that a strike would imperil national health or safety.
 The Act also placed restrictions on political contributions by unions and required union officers to deny under oath any Communist affiliation.

 The Taft-Hartley Act also placed significant limitations on the union rights to strike and boycott.
-For example, it required unions to give 60 days' advanced notice of a strike.
+For example, it required unions to give 60 days' advance notice of a strike.
 The Act also prohibited certain types of strikes and boycotts, including:

 The Taft-Hartley Act also expressly authorizes the states to pass laws prohibiting union shops or agency shops.
 Following the enactment of the Taft-Hartley Act, many states enacted such limitations, which are known as "right to work" laws.
 Currently, 28 states have passed right to work legislation.